bradymholt/geekytidbits.com/content/posts/2019-08-20-tools-i-use-2019/index.md

 - [Trello](https://trello.com) - I don't use Trello as much as I use to but still find it useful for organizing projects or collecting thoughts.

 ## Misc Tools
 - [Gifox](https://gifox.io/) - This is a simple yet effective animated GIF recorder.
-The killer feature for me is the simple drag-drop capability which I use all the time to uploading to GitHub and Slack.
+The killer feature for me is the simple drag-drop capability which I use all the time to upload to GitHub and Slack.
 - [Monosnap](https://monosnap.com) - I use this tool for screenshots and annotations.
 It's fast, simple and free.
 - [dotfiles/bin](https://github.com/bradymholt/dotfiles/tree/master/bin) - I have a collection of scripts for handy things like abstracting Git commands and `ws` for starting a lightweight webserver from the current directory.
 - [Pixelmator Pro](https://www.pixelmator.com/pro/) - For the occasional image edits I do.